skhrolenok/aptly_tools/slides.md

 ### **Feature Flagging and Permissions Management**

 - **BoxyHQ** stands out for feature flagging and permissions management.
 It can be integrated with various IAM solutions to control feature access dynamically.

+- **Frontegg** excels in customer identity and access management (CIAM) solutions, its native support for Feature Flagging is limited compared to dedicated tools like LaunchDarkly or BoxyHQ.

+- **Descope** is more focused on passwordless authentication and identity management rather than feature flagging.
+Since Descope lacks robust feature flagging support, it's best to integrate it with a tool like FeatureFlag or Optimizely.

 ---